interlay/interlay.github.io/docs/vault/installation.md

 Please also check the [minimum collateral requirements](/vault/overview?id=minimum) for Vaults.

-## Standard Installation
+## Auto-Upgrading Installation

-Run Bitcoin and the Vault binary as a service on your computer or server.
+Run Bitcoin and the Vault auto-upgrading binary as a service on your computer or server.
 Follow this guide if you are interested in operating a Vault for earning and participating in the protocol.

 ?> This method is currently only supported for Linux.